 Medical Alumni Scholarship

 The Medical Alumni Association of the College of Medicine awards $10,000 scholarships each year to entering first-year medical students.
 Students selected for these awards must demonstrate superior academic performance as well as proven leadership qualities as evidenced by extensive volunteerism and community service.
 These scholarships are among the most prestigious awards presented by the College of Medicine.
-The inaugural scholarship, known then as the Caduceus Club Scholarship, was awarded in 1987 to Frankie Griffin.
+The inaugural scholarship, known then as the Caduceus Club Scholarship, was awarded in 1987.

 Raymond P. Miller Memorial Scholarship